 The role of a cybersecurity professional has also evolved to include data handling skills, AI and networking.
 Gone are the days when security specialists sat behind desks and told the managers where to find good CPU coolers.

 Emphasis will also be put on the ledge of the Internet of Things as connected devices and appliances become part of our daily lives.
 In the field of medicine, a medical coder job will definitely require proficiency in the Internet of Things.
 Modern medical equipment has connectivity functions which may become a target for hackers.

 2. Data Scientist

 This job was ranked the number 1 job in America by Glassdoor for three years in a row.
+Not only as a programming job but as a job in general.
 In a world where data is now a treasured commodity, both in legal commerce and black markets, it is imperative for any corporation to keep and analyze its data well.

 Today, all corporations and businesses collect and organize data.
 As companies look to increase their proprietary data, they will also be looking for new ways to organize and analyze it.

 While it does not hurt to have the local IT guy to carry out this task, more is accomplished by an employee with data science competencies.
 A specialized employee better understands that data and can look for new and innovative ways to hand the said data.
 The data scientist can also uncover problems that would otherwise impact the company negatively.

 3. Cloud Engineer